 Diversion/dewatering is not permitted for low tier projects.

-For medium and high tier projects, if surface water is present in project areas where instream activities will occur, the Discharger shall submit a diversion/dewatering plan in compliance with Order section X.F with the NOI.
+For medium and high tier projects, if surface water is present in project areas where instream activities will occur, the Discharger shall submit a diversion/dewatering plan in compliance with Order section X.E with the NOI.

 Temporary Impacts Restoration and Compensatory Mitigation for Temporal and Permanent Impacts for Category B Projects